AY2324S2-CS2103T-F13-2/tp/docs/UserGuide.md

 * have more than 50 clients,
 * wants to save time,

-then, this is the app for you!
+then, this is the ultimate all-in-one app for you!

 _FApro_ can get your client management tasks done faster than traditional GUI apps enabling you to **maximize personal touch**, **maximize productivity**, and **maximize workflow efficiency**.